LizMarlowe-byte/Tech-writing-portfolio/README.md

 ## ✅ About This Portfolio
 - **Format:** Markdown for portability and GitHub rendering.
-- **Tools Used:** GitHub Wiki, Markdown, diagrams.
+- **Tools Used:** GitHub Wiki, Markdown, Snagit, MadCap Capture, MS PowerPoint.
-- **Focus Areas:** API documentation, user guides, tutorials, and technical references.
+- **Focus Areas:** User guides, API documentation, how to articles, technical reference guides, and release notes.

 ---